WildestAI/DiffGraph-CLI/Roadmap.md

 ### 🧹 Constraints:

-* CLI should show: “No changes to analyze”
+* CLI should show: "No changes to analyze"
 * Should not call OpenAI if no diff or untracked file is present

 ### 💼 Resources: